-The HomePod lacks a screen so troubleshooting errors that might occur over time requires using your iOS or macOS device.
-Should your Siri-powered speaker stop responding to your requests, restarting it may help resolve the issue.
-Follow along with our quick tutorial in which we’ll show you how to restart your HomePod or HomePod mini wireless speaker.
+The HomePod lacks a screen or physical button, so restarting it to troubleshoot errors that might occur in regular use requires using your iPhone, iPad, or Mac.
+Follow along as we show you how to restart your HomePod or HomePod mini.

 Restarting vs. resetting

-As you saw, that menu also lets you reset the speaker.
-Now, you may be wondering about the difference between restarting and resetting.
 Restarting the speaker is the same as restarting any other device, like your iPhone or Mac.
-No date is deleted as the device simply shuts down and then reboots, allowing you to pick up right where you left off without losing anything.
+No data is deleted as the device simply shuts down and then reboots, allowing you to pick up right where you left off without losing anything.

 Resetting a HomePod clears all data, removes the device from the Home app, and reloads all factory settings.
 As a result, you must set up your speaker as new to use it again.
 Therefore, you should only reset your HomePod or HomePod mini when you want to reload factory settings, fix major issues, need to send the speaker in for service, or want to sell or give it away.

 - Make sure Wi-Fi and/or Bluetooth is enabled on your iPhone, iPad, or Mac and it’s near your HomePod (like in the same room or house).

 - Open the Home app on your iPhone, iPad, or Mac and select your HomePod.